dr-kd/jspos/README.md

 ## ACKNOWLEDGEMENTS

-Thanks to Mark Watson for writing FastTag, which served as the basis for jspos.
+Thanks to Mark Watson for writing FastTag, which served as the basis for jsPOS.

 ## AUTHOR